canonical/charmed-magma-orchestrator/orchestrator-bundle/documentation/AWS/deploy_charmed_kubernetes/deployment.md

-# Deploying Magma on: AWS
+# Deploying Magma on: AWS with Charmed Kubernetes

 The goal of this document is to detail how to deploy Magma's Orchestrator on AWS.
 To do so, we will deploy charmed Kubernetes on AWS, deploy Magma Orchestrator on Kubernetes and create